LudvigDillen/FACT_for_PCMC/README.md

 #### Experiment 1: (Not possible to fully recreate right now, some data is missing)

-I did not find the data to reproduce this experiment, but the model used for FACT is
+The model used for FACT is
 - `weights/best_model_FACT_best_network_optimal.pth`
-Likewise, the data for CorAl is not found either.
-It is likely at my old computer at LiU.

 - For FACT use `cls_fixed_reg_error.yaml`
 - For CorAl, use `cls_coral.yaml`.
 The model is fast to train.